 waterfall

-I had found a nature condenser: a stone and water chamber saturated with noise, plants and animals.
-Updraughts buffeted insects, leaves and branches.
-Protean, the water changed colour, speed and texture.
-And when the sun came out the scene fragmented in ways that defied imagination.
+I had found a nature condenser: a stone and water chamber filled with noise, plants and animals.
+Updraughts buffeted leaves, branches and insects.
+Protean, the water changed colour, texture and speed and direction.
+And when the sun fell on all this the scene fragmented in ways that defied imagination.

-I made an oil study, and later began a big canvas only to put it aside to work in a field in Essex.
-But I didn't forget this fall: its distinctive shape fused with the richness of that first impression into a kind of emblem.
+I settled down and made an oil study and later, back in Essex, I began a big canvas only to put it aside to make paintings of a local field.
+But I didn't forget Furnace Falls: its distinctive shape combined with that first impression of endless richness and it seemed to become a kind of symbol or emblem.

-Painting is a way of making first hand contact with nature - think of Cézanne or Constable.
-In this tradition there's an assumption that we don't know what things look like and that painting is a way of coming to terms with this.
+Painting is a way of making contact with nature first hand - think of Cézanne or Constable.
+In this tradition there is an assumption that we don't know what things look like and that painting offers a unique way of finding out.
+Its empirical, exploratory and exciting.

 Compared to an object on a table, a waterfall is almost impossible to see.
-From a distance they often have distinctive shapes, but close up all waterfalls look chaotic.
-This stable instability is part of their facination: they almost tell you that you can and can't see them.
+At a distance waterfalls often have a distinctive shape, but close to they all look chaotic.
+I think this combination of stability and instability is part of their facination.
+It's as though they are telling you that you can and can't see them, that their permanence is true and not true.

-The pictures in Waterfall show how one spot offers many different visions of water.
-The paintings use oil studies, notes and photos, with digital analysis and creative distortion in the studio.
+The images in Waterfall show how one spot can yeild many different visions of water.
+You don't have to travel to see variety in nature, you just have to learn to look at things.
+The paintings in this group exploit different sources - oil studies, drawings, notes and photos, with digital analysis and re-organisation in the studio, along with emotions recollected in tranquility.

 WORK IN PROGRESS